MatanZada/OOP-Object-Oriented-Programming/README.md

+ # Home Work
- - WE ARE GOING TO THE ZOO (from home) please crete the folowing classes.
+ - WE ARE GOING TO THE ZOO (from home)
+ -  please crete the folowing classes.

  animle : seaAnimle, pets, birds cat, dog, pinguin, eagle, shark fish,